ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Feed:

 : an identifier chosen by the Issuer for the Artifact.
 For every Issuer and Feed, the Registry on a Transparency Service contains a sequence of Claims about the same Artifact.
-In COSE, Feed is one header attributes in the protected header of the Envelope.
+In COSE, Feed is a dedicated header attribute in the protected header of the Envelope.

 Registry (or Log, or Ledger):